 A recent survey by IDC and Autodesk shows that when it comes to investing in BIM-based workflows and software, Brazilian construction companies are in the lead, followed by Korea, India, China, and the United Kingdom.
 Planned investments are high in India, followed by the US, Australia, and Germany.
 The lowest planned investments are found in Singapore, Korea, and Australia.

-In the diagram above, we can see the construction industry's challenges related to the digital construction by region.
-The top challenge in the global construction industry is considered the effective risk management.
+In the diagram above, we can see the construction industry's challenges related to digital construction by region.
+The top challenge in the global construction industry is considered effective risk management.
 The second challenge is completing projects on time and budget and the third is the data and workforce security.

 Part 2: BIM global adoption

 The 4 pillars of BIM, EU